Deploy a migration infrastructure

 Set up regions

-- A region is composed of a set of datacenters.
+A region consists of a set of datacenters.
 These datacenters are deployed within a latency-defined perimeter, and connected through a dedicated regional low-latency network.

 - The Contoso datacenter is located in New York, and Contoso considered latency to the closest datacenter.

-- The East US 2 region has all the service and products that Contoso needs to use.
-Not all Azure regions are the same in terms of the products and services available.
-You can review Azure products by region.
+East US 2has all the services and products that Contoso needs.
+Not all Azure regions have the same products and services available.
+For more information, see Azure products by region.

 As it thinks about the hybrid environment, Contoso needs to consider how to build resilience and a disaster recovery strategy into the region design.
-Broadly, strategies range from a single-region deployment, which relies on Azure platform features such as fault domains and regional pairing for resilience, through to a full Active-Active model in which cloud services and database are deployed and servicing users from two regions.
+The simplest strategy is a single-region deployment, which relies on Azure platform features such as fault domains and regional pairing for resilience.
+The most complex is a full active-active model in which cloud services and database are deployed and servicing users from two regions.

 Contoso has decided to take a middle road.
-It will deploy apps and resources in a primary region, and keep a full copy of the infrastructure in the secondary region, so that it's ready to act as a full backup if a complete app disaster or regional failure occurs.
+It will deploy applications and resources in a primary region and keep a full copy of the infrastructure in the secondary region.
+With that strategy, the copy is ready to act as a full backup if a complete application disaster or regional failure occurs.

 Set up availability

-- Fault domains represent underlying hardware with a common power source and network switch within the datacenter.
-VMs in an availability set are distributed across different fault domains to minimize outages caused by a single hardware or networking failure.
+Fault domains represent underlying hardware with a common power source and network switch within the datacenter.
+VMs in an availability set are distributed across fault domains to minimize outages caused by a single hardware or network failure.

-Availability zones help protect apps and data from failures affecting an entire datacenter within a region.
+Availability Zones help protect applications and data from failures that affect an entire datacenter within a region.

-Azure Backup allows you to back up and restore Azure VM disks.
+You can use Azure Backup to back up and restore Azure VM disks.

-- Azure Backup encrypts data in-transit using AES 256.
-Backed-up data at-rest is encrypted using Storage Service Encryption (SSE).
+Azure Backup encrypts data in transit by using AES-256.
+Backed-up data at rest is encrypted through Azure Storage encryption.

-Contoso will use Azure Backup with GRS on all production VMs to ensure workload data is backed up and can be quickly restored if an outage or other disruption occurs.
-For more information, see the Overview of Azure Backup.
+Contoso will use Azure Backup with GRS on all production VMs to ensure that workload data is backed up and can be quickly restored if a disruption occurs.
+For more information, see An overview of Azure VM backup.

 Set up disaster recovery

-Azure Site Recovery helps ensure business continuity by keeping business apps and workloads running during regional outages.
+Azure Site Recovery helps ensure business continuity by keeping business applications and workloads running during regional outages.

 Step 4: Design a network infrastructure

-With the regional design in place, Contoso is ready to consider a networking strategy.
+With the regional design in place, Contoso is ready to consider a network strategy.
 It needs to think about how the on-premises datacenter and Azure connect and communicate with each other, and how to design the network infrastructure in Azure.
-Specifically Contoso needs to:
+Specifically, Contoso needs to: